• Skip to main content

 While it was exciting to see the 666-metre-long Dragon Bridge lit up at night, we missed its most interesting feature.
 Had we arrived at 9pm on a Saturday or Sunday evening, we could have watched the dragon breathing fire.

-No kidding, the bridge lights up with an impressive fire show.
+No kidding, it lights up with an impressive fire show making it one of the most unique bridges in the world.
 As the music plays, the dragon’s head and tail spit out real fire and water, making for an incredible sight.
 The fire-breathing show has become one of the most popular attractions in Danang and has attracted visitors from around the world.

 Helix Bridge in Singapore